Serving all people by providing personalized health and wellness through exemplary care, education and research.

-The heartbeat is the strong, rhythmic action that pumps blood to the body and lungs.
+The heartbeat is the strong, rhythmic action that pumps blood to the brain, body and lungs.
 It is controlled by electrical signals in the heart.
 In some cases there is an abnormal change in the rate or pattern of the heartbeat.
 This is called a cardiac arrhythmia.
 It can cause the heart to pump blood less efficiently.
 There are many types of cardiac arrhythmias.
 Some are fast.
 These are called tachycardias or tachyarrhythmias.
 Some are slow.
 These are called bradycardias or bradyarrhythmias.
 Many arrhythmias are harmless and do not need treatment.
-But if an arrhythmia causes discomfort, it can be treated.
+But if an arrhythmia continues, or if it causes symptoms or discomfort, it likely needs to be treated.

-The heart has four chambers.
-Two are called ventricles.
-The other two are called atria.
+The heart has 4 chambers.
+The 2 lower chambers are called ventricles.
+The 2 upper chambers are called atria.
 The heart has an electrical system.
 It sends signals to trigger the heartbeats.
 The sinoatrial (SA) node is in the right atrium.
 This node is the heart’s own pacemaker.
-It sends the signal that starts a heartbeat.
+It creates and sends the signal that starts a heartbeat.
 The signal then moves through the atria.
-This causes them to squeeze.
-This makes blood move into the ventricles.
-The signal then goes into the atrioventricular (AV) node.
-This node sends the signal into paths called bundle branches.
-These pass the signals to the ventricles.
-This makes them squeeze and pump blood to the lungs and body.
+This causes them to contract and to make blood cross the heart valves toward the ventricles.
+The signal then travels to the atrioventricular (AV) node.
+This node stops the signal briefly so that the blood can fully enter the ventricles.
+Then the node sends the signal into paths called bundle branches.
+The bundle branches pass the signals to the ventricles at nearly the same time.
+This allows them to squeeze and pump blood to the lungs and body.
 This cycle completes a heartbeat.
-After each heartbeat, the heart recharges.
+After each heartbeat, the heart recharges, all chambers relax so they can fill with blood again.
 Then the cycle starts again.

-An arrhythmia happens when the electrical action of the heart is changed.
+An arrhythmia happens when the normal pattern of electrical activity of the heart is changed.
 This may be due to a problem with the electrical system.
 There are several causes of this.
 They can include: